Soccer-World Cup 2022: which major football players are missing FIFA tournament? | Sports-Games

 Following is a list of players who have been ruled out or are doubtful for the Nov.
 20-Dec.
 18 World Cup through injury.
 PAUL POGBA (FRANCE)

-Pogba injured his knee in pre-season and went under the knife in September to repair a damaged meniscus.
+Pogba injured his knee in pre-season and underwent surgery in September to repair a damaged meniscus.
 The 29-year-old resumed training but on Oct.
 31 his agent said the midfielder would not return to action for Juventus nor the world champions before the World Cup.

 PEDRO NETO (PORTUGAL) The 22-year-old Wolverhampton Wanderers winger will undergo surgery on an ankle injury sustained against West Ham United in October.